Why Most Small Business Brands Look Cheap (And How to Fix It)

 readability

-Different fonts create different psychological impressions. (neue.world)
+Different fonts make different kinds of impressions.

 For example:

-Sans-serif fonts usually feel modern and clean
+Sans-serif fonts usually look modern and simple

-too many fonts
+too many different fonts

-inconsistent text styles
+mixing text styles randomly

-overcrowded layouts
+crowded layouts

 Why Premium Brands Use Simpler Typography

-Luxury and professional brands often rely on:
+Luxury and professional brands often use:

 whitespace